 Dining Services management offices are located on the third floor of the Dion Center.
 A valid student ID must be presented for dining hall meals.
-Proper dress and shoes are required at all times. \$150.00 Flex cash is added to resident student meal plan accounts each semester.
-To use flex cash, present a valid student ID card to purchase items at the "Simply To Go" kiosks or additional meals for yourself and guests in the dining hall.
+Proper dress and shoes are always required. \$150.00 Flex cash is added to resident student meal plan accounts each semester.
+To use flex cash, present a valid student ID card to purchase items at the "Simply to Go" kiosks or additional meals for yourself and guests in the dining hall.